sh3ki/yunafied/PLAN.md

 ```

 Add three rate limiters:
-1. `aiLimiter` — 20 req/min per IP for `/api/ai/*`, `/api/translate`, `/api/video-summarize`
+1. `aiLimiter` â€” 20 req/min per IP for `/api/ai/*`, `/api/translate`, `/api/video-summarize`
-2. `authLimiter` — 10 req/15min per IP for `/api/auth/login`, `/api/auth/register`
+2. `authLimiter` â€” 10 req/15min per IP for `/api/auth/login`, `/api/auth/register`
-3. `generalLimiter` — 200 req/min per IP applied globally
+3. `generalLimiter` â€” 200 req/min per IP applied globally

 > **Render Free Tier Note**: `express-rate-limit` uses an in-memory `MemoryStore` by default.
 This is correct for Render free tier (single instance).
 The counter resets on cold start, which is acceptable.
-Do NOT add Redis or any external store — that would require a paid add-on.
+Do NOT add Redis or any external store â€” that would require a paid add-on.

 ---

-### Task 2.4 — New API Route Handlers
+### Task 2.4 â€” New API Route Handlers

 **File to modify**: `backend/src/index.ts`